-Action(s) Address Need(s) and Why it is on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness implementation of re-engagement strategies. · · · · · · · · · · · · · · · · · · · approaches enable schools to optimize the allocation of resources, ensuring that all students, regardless of background, receive the support they need to succeed.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness improving academic outcomes and increasing graduation rates.
+Additionally, tiered approaches enable schools to optimize the allocation of resources, ensuring that all students, regardless of background, receive the support they need to succeed.
 By fostering equity and creating a positive school environment, these strategies contribute to a culture of inclusivity and academic achievement.
-Scope: LEA-wide Live Classroom Participation: Observing and tracking students' participation in live class discussions, group activities, and other interactive learning opportunities can provide insights into their engagement levels.
+Scope: LEA-wide implementation of reengagement strategies.
+Live Classroom Participation: Observing and tracking students' participation in live class discussions, group activities, and other interactive learning opportunities can provide insights into their engagement levels.
 Assignment Completion Rates: Tracking the percentage of assignments completed by students can indicate their level of involvement and commitment to their academic work.
 Academic Performance: Assessing students' academic progress through grades, test scores, and other assessments can indicate whether re-engagement strategies are positively impacting their learning outcomes.
 Student Surveys or Feedback: Gathering

-PS Board of Directors June 4, 2024 Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness feedback directly from students about their experiences with re- engagement strategies can provide valuable insights into their effectiveness and areas for improvement.
-Graduation Rates: Tracking the percentage of students who successfully graduate can be a long- term indicator of the effectiveness of re- engagement strategies in supporting student success.
-2.4 Action: Caretaker Engagement Support Need: The need to provide caretakers engagement support arises from their crucial role in a student's academic journey and overall well- being.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness feedback directly from students about their experiences with reengagement strategies can provide valuable insights into their effectiveness and areas for improvement.
+Graduation Rates: Tracking the percentage of students who successfully graduate can be a long-term indicator of the effectiveness of reengagement strategies in supporting student success.
+2.4 Action: Caretaker Engagement Support Need: The need to provide caretakers engagement support arises from their crucial role in a student's academic journey and overall wellbeing.
 Caretakers, whether parents or guardians, are key influencers in a student's life, providing essential support and guidance outside of the virtual classroom.
 Engaging caretakers in the educational process strengthens the partnership between home and school, facilitating better communication, collaboration, and support for students.
 This action addresses the need for caretaker engagement support by providing caretakers with the resources, information, and opportunities they need to effectively support their child's learning and development.
 By offering caretakers access to educational materials, training sessions, collaborative meetings, and communication, they are empowered to become active participants in their child's education.
 This engagement support helps caretakers feel more confident and equipped to navigate the challenges of supporting their child's learning, ultimately creating a more supportive and enriching home environment.
-Additionally, by fostering strong partnerships between home and school, this action ensures that caretakers are fully involved in their child's educational journey, which is essential for Attendance and Participation: Tracking attendance and participation in collaborative meetings, training sessions, or informational events designed for caretakers
+Additionally, by fostering strong partnerships between home and school, this action ensures that caretakers are fully involved in their child's educational journey, which is essential for Measuring the effectiveness of caretaker engagement support can be done through various methods: Attendance and Participation: Tracking attendance and participation in collaborative meetings, training sessions, or informational events designed for caretakers provides insights into their level of engagement and interest.
+2025 26 L 222 Scope: Control and Accountability Plan for California Online Pub Page 41 of 1